cw417/Practice-Web-Scraper/README.md

 I plan on editing it later so that the desired HTML can be entered via the GUI for use when parsing in order to make it more functional for other websites.

-Currently, I'm working on "compare_files.py" which will a separate program to compare files on one's own computer to those listed on a website.
+Currently, I'm working on "compare_files.py" which will be a separate program to compare files on one's own computer to those listed on a website.
 It can be used when a user is trying to download sequential files from a website, but may already have some of those files.
-It will return the names of the files listed on the website that are not currently in the provided directory, or vice versa.
+It will write the names of the files listed on the website that are not currently in the provided directory to a json file.

 ## How It Works